About our founder

 I am originally from the San Francisco Bay Area, though I feel at home in many places.
 After graduating from Stanford (History, '92), I went to New Orleans to run an educational non-profit () and teach middle and high school history at Isidore Newman School.
 After five years, I decided to pursue my own education at New York University, where I earned an MA in Digital Media Design for Learning (formerly Educational Communication and Technology).

 What brought you to Japan?

 My best friend at NYU was a Japanese-Colombian, who was there on a Fulbright Fellowship.
-After graduation, he returned to Tokyo to become the production manager for a Japan's first broadband content company (PCCW-J).
+After graduation, he returned to Tokyo to become the production manager for a major Japanese broadband content producer.
 About a year later, he called me to come over for a consulting project.